oumersalah2-cmd/oumersalah2-cmd/README.md

 I'm always open to collaborating on innovative projects, discussing system architecture, or exploring new freelance opportunities.

-- 💬 **Ask me about:** React, Next.js, TypeScript, Django, or navigating the freelance space.
+- 💬 **Ask me about:** React, Next.js, Node.js, Django, or navigating the freelance space.
-- 🤝 **Freelance:** Available for full-stack web development projects (find me on Upwork!).
+- 🤝 **Freelance:** Available for full-stack web development projects.

 <br/>
 <p align="center"><i>"Code is like humor.
 When you have to explain it, it’s bad."</i></p>